ichilton/bytemark-bigv-api-doc/content/docs/accounts.md

 ## Parameters

-There's also a view parameter, setting this to 'overview' which will turn on nested information:
+There is a view parameter - setting this to 'overview' which will turn on nested information:

     GET /accounts?view=overview

-This embeddeds other related information into the response to save making HTTP calls.
+This embeds other related information into the response to save making HTTP calls.
 Note though that not all fields are necessarily included in overview mode.

 ## Examples